QAGCodes/Mzeeij/README.md

-# Project Name

-One8 Inventory Managment System (IMS)
+# One8's Inventory Managment System (IMS)

+I have built this project alongside my colleague Ali Alfarhan for our client, Mzeeij.
+You can directly checkout the website on the link found on the sidebar.

+# Note
+All information below is meant for getting new developers up to speed on what the project structure is about.

 ## Project Structure

-Almost all relevant files are in the src directory.

 ### Outside src